Skip to main content

 How many children can take part?

 We can work with up to 12 children when there are at least two centre staff supporting.
-We can work with up to 8 children when there is one member of centre staff supporting.

 Does the centre need to provide anything?